okeefm/s3g/doc/gcode_protocol.markdown

 * Nested parentheses are accepted.
 The data inside of the nested parentheses are added to the comment, while the parentheses characters are not.
 * An unclosed opening parenthesis is accepted.
 Everything to the right of the parenthesis is treated as a comment.
 * A closing paren that was not preceeded by an opening parenthesis is an error.
+* Properly formatted comments are allowed at any place in a command.

 ## Commands
+These are the rules used to parse commands:

+* Each line must have either a G or M code, 0 or more other codes, 0 or more flags, and 0 or more comment sections.
+* Comments are parsed and extracted before evaluating the codes and flags.
-Each line must have at most one G or M code, 0 or more other codes, and 0 or more flags.
-Each code and flag must be separated by whitespace.
-Codes should have a value attached to them.
-If the value contains a decimal place, it must use a period to demarcate this.
-Upper and lower case codes and flag names are accepted, and will silently be converted to uppercase.
+* Each code and flag must be separated by whitespace.
+* If a code value contains a decimal place, it must use a period to demarcate this.
+* Upper and lower case codes and flag names are accepted, and will silently be converted to uppercase.

-## Codes
-Codes are letter-value pairs that occur in a command.
-The meaning of each code is specific to the command being parsed.
-They differ from flags in that flags do not have a value associated with them.

-## Flags
-Flags are standalone letters that occur in a command.
-Flags are used to signal which parameters should be affected by a command.
-They are primarily used to enable or disable axes.
+* Each G and M code has a list of required and optional codes and flags.
+Codes and flags that are not supported by the G or M code are considered an error.

 # Supported G Codes